Giant Panda by artists Gillie and Marc

 Vulnerable

 This young panda may be large but he is very hard to see!
-He spends most of his days hidden in the tall bamboo, his black and white fur acting as camouflage, and the only indications that someone is there being the disturbance of the bamboo as he yanks it down for his meal.
-As much as he enjoys his solitary life he is aware that it is nearly time to find a mate.
+He spends most of his days hidden in the tall bamboo, his black and white fur acting as camouflage, and often, the only indications that you're in the presence of one is when he yanks down bamboo for his meal.
+Although he enjoys his solitary life, he is aware that it is nearly time to find a mate.
 The only problem is that he can’t find one!
-Instead, he discovers his forested home is being taken over by humans everywhere he looks, the bamboo torn down to make way for their construction.
-He hopes there is still someone left over here!
+Instead, he discovers his home is being taken over by humans everywhere he looks, the bamboo torn down to make way for their construction.
+He hopes there is still someone left to love!

-The iconic giant panda is thought to have roamed the earth for 8 million years but a fossil of a bear very similar to the panda was found in Spain which was 11.6 million years old!
+The iconic giant panda is thought to have roamed the earth for 8 million years, however another fossil of a bear very similar to the panda was found in Spain which is said to be 11.6 million years old!
 Today, and for a very long time now, these black and white bears have lived exclusively in the mountains of central China.
 To the Chinese people, the giant panda is very important.
-They are thought to be like warriors, tough enough to survive freezing temperatures, industrious enough to fend for themselves, strong enough to climb trees, and a gentle temperament to signify the importance of peace and friendship.
+They are thought to be like warriors, tough enough to survive freezing temperatures, industrious enough to fend for themselves, strong enough to climb trees, and have a gentle temperament to signify the importance of peace and friendship.
 Their black and white colours are thought to be the physical representation of Yin and Yang, the balance that creates peace and harmony.

-Pandas are very specialised when it comes to their favourite and almost exclusive food, bamboo.
+Pandas are very particular when it comes to their favourite and almost exclusive food, bamboo.
 They have an extended wrist bone, specially adapted to act like a thumb which helps them to grip plants and munch with ease.
-Pandas will eat any of the many species of bamboo but it’s very important that they eat two specific species to give them all the nutrients they need and avoid starvation.
-Bamboo is very nutritionally poor so pandas need to eat a lot.
+Pandas will eat almost any species of bamboo but it’s very important that they focus on eating two specific species in order to ingest vital nutrients and avoid starvation.
+Bamboo is very poor nutritionally, so pandas need to eat a lot.
 But, what goes in must come out, pandas poop around 40 times per day!

-With an incredible conservation push, aided by the change of mentality across the world from a provider of beautiful furs to one of an adored animal in need of help, the giant panda has had an inspirational story.
-But, although population numbers are going up, there is still a long way to go before this bear is safe.
-Mining, hydro-power, tourism, and infrastructure construction are the next key areas to tackle, working to protect the habitat of the panda while looking for alternative and more sustainable economic opportunities for local communities.
+With an incredible push for conservation, aided by the change of mentality across the world, Panda's are being valued for their true beauty as opposed to their fur for clothes - The giant panda provides an inspirational story.
+But, although population numbers are going up, there is still a long way to go before this bear and it's local community is safe.
+Mining, hydro-power, tourism, and infrastructure construction are the next key areas to tackle.
+We need to work on protecting the habitat of the panda whilst looking for alternative and more sustainable economic opportunities for local communities.

 HOW TO HELP